tommytran8/guessanddraw/README.md

     [ ] Scoring system
     [ ] End game after 3 rounds and show results

-# Sample Images of Game
+# Sample Images of Site

 The site is currently not deployed!